AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 Next you'll select source fields to map to target fields in Collaboration.
 Available target fields will be based on the match keys you selected during [account setup](./onboard-account.md#set-up-match-keys).

 If you selected [!DNL Demdex ID (ECID)] as a match key during account setup, the [!DNL Demdex ID] is automatically extracted and mapped from [!DNL ECID] and you do not have to take any action.
-To learn more about [!DNL Demdex IDs], see the [!DNL Demdex ID](./onboard-account.md#supported-match-keys) guide.
+To learn more about [!DNL Demdex IDs], see the [[!DNL Demdex ID]](./onboard-account.md#supported-match-keys) guide.

 ![The Add audiences workspace with the option to map source fields to target fields.](/help/assets/setup/add-manage-audiences/add-map-fields.png){zoomable="yes"}